In-House Cultural Change Training

 The purpose of this Strategic Project Management Workshop (C3PM) is to organize, train and facilitate a C3 Project Team.
 Each team’s facilitator and members learn how to apply the Customer-Centered Culture (C3) principles, methods and tools to their specific issue, whose improvement is of strategic importance and represents significant opportunity.

-The true pursuit of excellence is multi-dimensional, constrained by organizational culture, and a is highly complex endeavor.
+The true pursuit of excellence is multi-dimensional, constrained by organizational culture, and is a highly complex endeavor.
 This intense session transforms how leaders envision excellence and then equips them to achieve what they never thought possible.

 Successful innovations meet the “WOW” test, for both customers and producers.
 What are the wow characteristics experienced by users of iTunes, Google search, one state’s tax booklet and elsewhere?
 This fast-paced session is about the intentional pursuit of innovative excellence.